If you’ve ever been stuck without your charger, you’ve probably wondered how to charge an e-bike battery without charger access.

 What NOT to Do When Charging Without a Charger

-If you’re trying to charge your e-bike battery without the original charger, some methods might seem clever… until they go sideways.
-Here’s what to avoid if you don’t want to damage your battery (or worse):
+If you need to charge your e-bike battery without the original charger, a few ideas might sound smart at first, but can actually cause serious problems.
+Here’s what you should steer clear of if you want to keep your battery safe.

 - Don’t use a random laptop or phone charger.
 These don’t put out nearly enough power and are not built for high-capacity batteries.
 At best, it won’t work.
 At worst, it could short out your battery.